statamic/docs/content/collections/docs/search.md

 If you have a localized index and include searchables that do not support localization (like assets or users), they will appear in each localized index.

+## Search Options

+The built in search driver supports multiple options you can pass in.

+- `match_weights`: An array of weights for each field to use when calculating relevance scores.
+Defaults to `null`.
+- `min_characters`: The minimum number of characters required in a search query.
+Defaults to `null`.
+- `min_word_characters`: The minimum number of characters required in a word in a search query.
+Defaults to `null`.
+- `score_threshold`: The minimum score required for a result to be included in the search results.
+Defaults to `null`.
+- `property_weights`: An array of weights for each property to use when calculating relevance scores.
+Defaults to `null`.
+- `query_mode`: The query mode to use when searching (e.g. "all", "any", "exact").
+Defaults to `null`.
+- `use_stemming`: Whether to use stemming when searching (e.g. "jumping" matches "jump").
+Defaults to `false`.
+- `use_alternates`: Whether to use alternate spellings when searching (e.g. "color" matches "colour").
+Defaults to `false`.
+- `include_full_query`: Whether to include the full search query in the search results.
+Defaults to `null`.
+- `enable_too_many_results`: Whether to enable a warning when too many results are returned.
+Defaults to `null`.
+- `sort_by_score`: Whether to sort the search results by relevance score.
+Defaults to `null`.
+- `exclude_properties`: An array of properties to exclude from the search results.
+Defaults to `null`.
+- `stop_words`: An array of stop words to exclude from the search query.
+Defaults to `['the', 'a', 'an']`.
+- `include_properties`: An array of properties to include in the search results.
+Defaults to `$this->config['fields'] ?? ['title']`.

 ## Drivers

 Statamic takes a "driver" based approach to search engines.
 Drivers are interchangeable so you can gain new features or integrate with 3rd party services without ever having to change your data or frontend.